Cycle Paris to Geneva

 - We have many repeat clients stretching back many years

 We normally run this Paris to Geneva Cycle over 5 nights, (5 cycling days), arriving in Paris on Sunday and cycling Monday to Friday.
 However, if you would like to do this at any other time, then please contact us.

 Make your own travel arrangements to arrive in Paris the day before the start.
 Relax and enjoy this amazing City.

 A typical cycle itinerary looks like this:

-Day 1 - Paris to Sens: Typically we meet at 08.00am under the Eiffel Tower in Paris to start riding at 08.30am.
-The route takes us out of the city on cycle-ways and quiet roads and follows the course of the River Seine.
+Day 1 - Paris to Sens: Typically we meet at 07:30am from the famous Trocadero Gardens in Paris which has a great view of the Eiffel Tower.
+Our route takes us out of the city on cycle-ways and quiet roads and follows the course of the River Seine.
 We climb gently and gradually out of the Paris basin to arrive at the historic city of Sens.
 The countryside around Sens is known as Burgundy’s granary: cereals and orchards predominate.
 The town grew up on the River Yonne and has the Cathedral St-Etienne at its centre.
-Sens is small and easily accessible by bike, with the main points of interest radiating out from the cathedral.

 Day 2 - Sens to Avallon: After breakfast we continue cycling towards the foothills of the Alps and deeper into the Burgundy Region.
 The route heads out into the country on minor roads and cycle-ways, passing through wooded countryside which has a real backwoods feel at times.
 We usually choose to have a cafe lunch in the historic town of Auxerre before riding deeper into the Burgundy countryside to finish at the old town of Avalon.
 Placed centrally in Burgundy, Avallon has been important strategically in history.
 This fortified town lies between two ravines and from the ramparts you can look across the rooftops to the Valley of the Cousin.